OffSecHQ/2201030100045/Assignment_1/3 - Prototype/README.md

 8. FAQ Page: Common questions and answers related to eco-friendly products and the website.

+# Update 1.2
+- Uploaded .jpg files to resolve the web rendering (in case you are previewing files from the web browser, Github doesn't support the render of .pdf files )

 ### Additional info
 - Prototype files is added
 - The used files and pictures included in [Assets](./Assets/)